Skip to main content

 · 2 min read

 Understanding how profit and loss (PnL) are calculated is important.
-This article explains the specific methods used by Gunbot to calculate and report these figures.
+This article explains the methods Gunbot uses to calculate and report these figures.

 Gunbot's Calculation Method